pbondoer/42-wolf3d/README.md

 ## Map file format
 It's a very simple format.
 Open a file in your favorite text editor, make sure you have a grid of integers (each one being it's block ID), and it should work right out of the box.
-You can specify a spawn position with `x`.
+Spawn position is the first empty space available from the top left.

 ```
 1 1 1 1 1
 1 0 2 0 1
-1 0 x 0 1
+1 0 0 0 1
 1 1 1 1 1
 ```